PaulSenecal/Game_Of_The_Life/README.md

 # Game_Of_The_Life

-An old project , create to present CIH(Hoche high school computer club)
+An old project , create to present CIH(Hoche midle/high school computer club)